Emily Hornby: Personal life

 After the death of their father in 1890 three of the sisters, Emily, Edith and Frances, left Walton.
 Mary, who had trained as a nurse, remained in Liverpool.
 In about 1893 they moved to Ham, Surrey, where they rented The Manor House.
 In 1903 Emily represented the National Union of Women's Suffrage Societies in a meeting at the House of Commons.

 After the death of Emily in 1906, Frances lived briefly in Evelyn Road before buying Orford House on Ham Common in 1907.
+She possibly painted the Egyptian artwork discovered in the summer house in 1936.
 Ham and Petersham as it Was has a photograph of Miss Hornby's Palladium car and chauffeur, Arthur Whiting, at Orford House.

 Emily died on 13 April 1906 (Good Friday) at The Manor House, Ham, Surrey, leaving £67,774 in her will.
-Her ashes were interred at St Andrew's Church, Ham.
+After cremation at Brookwood Cemetery her ashes were interred at St Andrew's Church, Ham.